evoreign/dall-e_clone/README.md

 | `size`      | `string` | **Required**. size of the image, 256, 512, or 1024 |
 | `response format`      | `string` | **Required**. whats the returns |

+## Latest update
+ - Implement Upvote and downvote interface and profile pages

 ## Acknowledgements